Skip to main content

 • Case Analysis & Presentation

-Dr. Charleston Sin is one of the key entrepreneurship experts in Hong Kong.
-Dr. Sin will introduce students to the entrepreurial process of the technology industry in general.
+The course instructor will introduce students to the entrepreneurial process of the technology industry in general.
 Student will learn:

 • the fundamental aspects of launching a technology entrepreneurial venture to complement the research and development activities in science and technology